BenAOlson/gatsby-source-firestore-easy/readme.md

 E.g.: `limit: 5`

 ###### `skipTimestampConversion`
 By default, `gatsby-source-firestore-easy` automatically converts all firestore timestamps to date objects so that they will yield a useable format in GraphQL.
 You very very probably want to use this default functionality.
 However, if you're very very sure that you do not want the timestamps to be automatically converted, you can disable that feature by setting this option to true.
+If you're wondering whether or not to sure this option, the answer is "no, do not use this option."

 E.g.:
 ```javascript